Why Is December Called December?

 Legends & Folktales!

-We also dive deep into folklore with characters like La Ciguapa, Sarita Colonia, “La Llorona” and “La Santa Muerte”.—all with a fun twist!
+We also dive deep into folklore with characters like La Ciguapa, Sarita Colonia, “La Llorona”“La Santa Muerte”, and Faith, Fire, & Flagellation: Extreme Easter Rituals — all explored with a fun (and slightly irreverent) twist.

 Laugh & Learn!

-And for those who enjoy a good laugh, we’ve got hilarious Language Bloopers like Me gusta la chucha de tu madre”, ¨Feliz Año Nuevo¨ and “Can I molestate you?” to keep the giggles coming.
+And for those who enjoy a good laugh, we’ve got hilarious Language Bloopers like Me gusta la chucha de tu madre”, ¨Feliz Ano Nuevo¨ and “Can I molestate you?” to keep the giggles coming.

 Free Holiday Fun at Kasa de Franko